Getting Started with HashiCorp Packer¶

 - In the example above:

-acts as a prerequisite command to enable the image to run the scripts specified. - The substitutions in
+execute_commandacts as a prerequisite command to enable the image to run the scripts specified. - The substitutions in

-allows each command to be listed as an array, separated by commas.
+{{ }}are substitutions. .Varscontains all environment variables needed to pass the command (and any specified as part of the provisioner).Pathcontains the path to the script Packer will be running, auto-populated.Inlineallows each command to be listed as an array, separated by commas.
 This is ok for simple operations, but scripts are better for usage.- When using the

-parameter, Packer looks to the directory defined, which must be relative to the directory that Packer is being run from (or specify a full path (not recommended)).
+scriptparameter, Packer looks to the directory defined, which must be relative to the directory that Packer is being run from (or specify a full path (not recommended)).

 Data Sources¶